GeoDE: a Geographically Diverse Evaluation Dataset for Object Recognition: Impact of training with

 \smallsec{Results} We first report results on the \appen test set, and notice a significant improvement in accuracy across all regions, as a result of training with both \appen and ImageNet (Tab.~\ref{tab:train_appen}).
 However, this improvement could come from the ImageNet + \appen dataset matching the domain of the \appen evaluation set and may not generalize to other datasets.
-To address this, we also test these models on a different dataset: the DollarStreet dataset~\cite{DollarStreet}.
+Thus, we also test these models on a different dataset: the DollarStreet dataset~\cite{DollarStreet}.
 This dataset has been used before as an evaluation benchmark~\cite{devries2019objectrecognition}, to understand if current object recognition models can perform well on objects from a diverse set of regions.
-Tab.~\ref{tab:dollar_street} lists the per class accuracies for the object categories that overlap between \appen and DollarStreet.
+Tab.~\ref{tab:train_appen} lists the accuracy for the 4 different regions in DollarStreet, along with the per class accuracies for the object categories that overlap between \appen and DollarStreet.
 We see an increase in performance across most categories, suggesting that \appen is more geo-diverse than ImageNet and that there is an advantage to using geo-diverse data in the training set.